j10ccc/algorithm-analysis-homework-template-typst/README.md

 A real compile example `workspace/ps0.typ` is created.

+## Roadmap

+- Style
+  - Adjust `raw` block colorset

 ## Contribution

-You point out all of layout or render logical bugs(if there is) or advice in issue.
+You can point out all of layout or render logical bugs(if there is) or advice in issue.

 If you want to modify code, you should pull a